aakashjariwala/aakashjariwala/README.md

 Hello, my name is Aakash Jariwala.

-- I am currently working towards a BS in Computer Science with a minor in Management at Purdue University.
+- I am currently working towards a BS in Computer Science with minors in both Management and Accounting at Purdue University.

 - My interests are in software engineering and UX/UI design